mitchcapper/LogCatch/README.md

 The existing session has all search/filters saved automatically to `~/.logcatch` these are reloaded on startup as well.

 ### Command Line Args
+These are case sensitive

 - --dir [dir] - Overrides the directory for LogCatch and its other scripts
 - --clearOn [str] - If string is found in the log file everything before that string is cleared out.
 Useful to essentially "start" logging when a specific event/action happens.
+- --logType [LogType] - force the log type to this type (rather than detecting it)
 - --console - Shows the debug console window by default

 For android adb connections only: